AntiMicroX/antimicrox/README.md

 # <img src="./src/images/antimicroX.png" alt="Icon" width="60"/> AntiMicroX 3.0

+## Needed to take a break for a month - Issues and pull requests are still welcome

 ## this program is not a part of the official AntiMicro, just like I never was.
 I cannot help with problems with version 2.23 and below